 Last Saturday, I met Jane Mghambi Otieno, mother to a seven-year old daughter Miriam Adhiambo.
 Jane had her daughter when she was a form three student at Bura Girls High School in Coast Province.
 Infact, by the time she was discovering she was expecting, she was already five months pregnant!

 I had a chat with her about how it all happened, and what she learnt from her experience as a teenage mother.
-I have originally published this article in today’s Nation.
+I originally published this article in the Nation.

 Growing up, Jane was that kind of child that was the envy of many.
 She stood out among her peers, often being given leadership roles.
 She was a class prefect throughout primary school from class one to class eight, and when she joined secondary school, she was made prefect in the first week.

 “I noticed that whenever I made a suggestion, most people seemed to be in agreement with me, and whenever I championed a cause, a majority would rally behind me,” she says, adding that everybody paid attention when she spoke.

 Leadership seemed to come naturally for this second born in a family of four children.
 Jane was not only a role model in school, but in her neighbourhood and church as well.
 She was a disciplined and obedient girl who was admired for her warm and charming personality.

 Her father was a senior pastor while her mother was very active in church.
 As you can imagine, theirs was considered a model family.